harishnarendran17/Pasakili/README.md

 ),

 FilteredCIDRs AS (
-    SELECT cidr FROM AssignmentCIDRs
+    SELECT cidr, head_int FROM AssignmentCIDRs
     UNION ALL
-    SELECT cidr FROM BackboneCIDRs
+    SELECT cidr, head AS head_int FROM BackboneCIDRs ),
-),

 ExtractedCIDRs AS (
-    SELECT cidr
+    SELECT f.cidr
-    FROM FilteredCIDRs m31
+    FROM FilteredCIDRs f
-    WHERE cidr LIKE '%/31'
+    WHERE f.cidr LIKE '%/31'
     AND NOT EXISTS (  -- Exclude /32 if /31 exists in Assignment
         SELECT 1
-        FROM AssignmentCIDRs m32
+        FROM AssignmentCIDRs a
-        WHERE m32.cidr LIKE '%/32'
+        WHERE a.cidr LIKE '%/32'
-        AND m32.head_int BETWEEN m31.head_int AND m31.head_int + 1
+        AND a.head_int BETWEEN f.head_int AND f.head_int + 1
     )
 )

-SELECT * FROM FilteredCIDRs
+SELECT cidr FROM FilteredCIDRs
 WHERE cidr NOT LIKE '%/32'  -- Remove /32 CIDRs first UNION ALL
 SELECT * FROM ExtractedCIDRs;